CAST, Helston

 We worked with CAST to articulate the vision and brief for the building.
 This formed the basis of a successful funding application to Arts Council England to support the creation of a new café, terrace, community space and support spaces within the original footprint of the building, as well as new for-purpose studio spaces within underused space behind.

 After the success of the funding bid, we continued working with CAST to secure pre-planning advice and helped them win subsequent full planning applications to renovate the locally listed building.
+The repair and conversion works were informed by an analysis and condition survey of the building.

-The project was delivered in collaboration with local architect Alison Bunning who led on the latter stages.
+The project was delivered in collaboration with local architect Alison Bunning (link) who led on the latter stages.
 As well as being a crucial part of consolidating the charity’s work, the project has helped reinstate the importance of a building which is a focal point in Helston town centre, and has a significant civic and architectural history for the town.

 Building services have been reworked and access for disabled people improved, with only minor demolition works required to non-original parts of the building.